vishalmishra090/freeCodeCamp/a_survey_form/README.md

 # Build a Survey Form
-In this project I have build a bank survey form.
+In this project, I have created a bank survey form.